Michael Milken: Ivan Boesky and an intensifying investigation

-Only a day later, however, Drexel lawyers discovered suspicious activity in one of the limited partnerships Milken set up to allow members of his department to make their own investments.
+Only a day later, Drexel lawyers discovered suspicious activity in one of the limited partnerships Milken set up to allow members of his department to make their own investments.
 That entity, MacPherson Partners, had acquired several warrants for the stock of Storer Broadcasting in 1985.
 At the time, Kohlberg Kravis Roberts was in the midst of a leveraged buyout of Storer, and Drexel was lead underwriter for the bonds being issued.
 One of Drexel's other clients bought several Storer warrants and sold them back to the high-yield bond department.
 The department in turn sold them to MacPherson.
 This partnership included Milken, other Drexel executives, and a few Drexel customers.
-However, it also included several managers of money market funds who had worked with Milken in the past.
+It also included several managers of money market funds who had worked with Milken in the past.
 It appeared that the money managers bought the warrants for themselves and did not offer the same opportunity to the funds they managed.
 Some of Milken's children also received warrants, according to Stewart, raising the appearance of Milken self-dealing.

-However, the warrants to money managers were especially problematic.
+The warrants to money managers were especially problematic.
 At the very least, Milken's actions were a serious breach of Drexel's internal regulations, and the money managers had breached their fiduciary duty to their clients.
-At worst, the warrants could have been construed as bribes to the money managers to influence decisions they made for their funds.
+At worst, the warrants could have been construed as bribes to the money managers, to influence decisions they made for their funds.

 Indeed, several money managers were eventually convicted on bribery charges.
-The discovery of MacPherson Partners—whose very existence had not been known to the public at the time—seriously eroded Milken's credibility with the board.
-On December 21, 1988, Drexel entered a guilty plea to six counts of stock parking and stock manipulation.
-Drexel said it "was not in a position to dispute" the allegations made by the government.
+The discovery of MacPherson Partners—whose existence had not been known to the public at the time—seriously eroded Milken's credibility with the board.
+On December 21, 1988, Drexel entered an Alford plea to six counts of stock parking and stock manipulation.
+It allowed Drexel to maintain its innocence while conceding that it "was not in a position to dispute" the allegations made by the government.
 As part of the deal, Drexel agreed that Milken had to leave the firm if indicted.